We Need to Measure Data Diversity in NLP -- Better and Broader: Introduction

 One aspect is the diversity of datasets, i.e., \textbf{data diversity}, which plays a key role in learning and generalization in both machine and human learning \citep{raviv2022variability}.
 Smaller, more diverse datasets have enabled competitive model performance despite their size \citep{zhou2023lima,schiller-etal-2024-diversity}.
 Data diversity is also important for the fairness of models \citep{santy-etal-2023-nlpositionality}; for example, models trained on primarily standard language perform worse on dialectal data \citep{blodgett-etal-2018-twitter}.
 For evaluation, limited diversity in test data can be a cause for poor performance estimates \citep{freitag-etal-2020-bleu} and hinders the ability to distinguish between different systems \citep{sugawara-etal-2022-makes}.

 Unfortunately, the concept of ``data diversity'' is challenging to define and measure, and researchers are rarely explicit about what they mean with data diversity \citep{icml2024_position_paper}.
 But without clear definitions and measurements, it is difficult to make progress.
-Previous papers that advocate for measuring data diversity have left important aspects unaddressed. \citet{mitchell2023measuringdata} emphasise the importance of measuring data characteristics, though diversity in NLP data was not their main focus. \citet{icml2024_position_paper} highlight the need to measure data diversity; however, their discussion mostly focuses on considerations during dataset construction, rather than diversity measurement itself. \citet{shaib2025standardizingmeasurementtextdiversity} call for standardizing text diversity measurements; however, their work is mostly empirical and focuses on lexical diversity.
+Previous papers that advocate for measuring data diversity have left important aspects unaddressed. \citet{mitchell2023measuringdata} emphasize the importance of measuring data characteristics, though diversity in NLP data was not their main focus. \citet{icml2024_position_paper} highlight the need to measure data diversity; however, their discussion mostly focuses on considerations during dataset construction, rather than diversity measurement itself. \citet{shaib2025standardizingmeasurementtextdiversity} call for standardizing text diversity measurements; however, their work is mostly empirical and focuses on lexical diversity. \citet{esteve2025surveydiversityquantificationnatural} recently surveyed approaches to measure diversity in NLP; however, they focused less on data diversity, and they did not focus on the broader challenges that we outline.
 Further, the interdisciplinary focus of these papers is limited.

 Yet, data diversity measurement has long been of central importance in a wide range of fields, including language learning and assessment \citep{scott2013}, corpus linguistics \citep{kilgarriff,Egbert_Biber_Gray_2022}, sociology \citep{doi:10.1146/annurev-soc-030420-015435} and ecology \citep{simpson1949measurement}.
 Across these and other fields, scholars have also grappled with how to define and quantify diversity.
-Our position is that an interdisciplinary approach is essential for improving data diversity measurements in NLP.
+Our position is that an interdisciplinary approach is essential for improving data diversity measurement in NLP.